Ladder Leagues

 Each player carries their own rating and moves between divisions on their own.
 Partnerships are formed fresh each session by the mixer — you're not locked to one partner.

-• Leagues where you want each person ranked on their own merit.
+Good for open clubs and drop-in groups where partners rotate every session, or any league where you want each person ranked on their own merit.

 In individual mode, a player's division is wherever they currently have an active standing.
 Promotion and relegation move people.